-A great way to share information about your vocation is to give a classification talk or presentation at a club meeting.
-When it’s your turn to schedule the club program, consider doing Vocational Service by giving your own Classification Talk.
+A great way to share information about your vocation is to give a classification talk at a club meeting.
+Talk to your club President to schedule a date for your talk.

 - Why you chose your particular business or profession

 - In your younger years, what were the meaningful contributors that prepared you for today?

 - Parts of your job you find most rewarding and most difficult.